lilimelgar/wp5_mediasuite/README.md

 python server.py
 ```

-'''Note''': check the comments in settings-example.py on how to completely configure the media suite
+**Note**: check the comments in settings-example.py on how to completely configure the media suite

 ### Client application